 Radiation therapy.
 When lymph nodes are less than 3 cm (stage IIA and early stage IIB), surgery may be followed by radiation therapy to the lymph nodes in the abdomen and pelvis.
 Sometimes, chemotherapy may be used instead of radiation therapy.
 Experts disagree about whether radiation therapy or chemotherapy is the preferred option for patients with stage IIA and early stage IIB.
 Both approaches cure 90% or more of patients with these stages of disease.
 One advantage of radiation therapy is that it does not increase the risk of developing serious infections, while chemotherapy does.
 Both chemotherapy and radiation therapy are associated with an increased risk of second cancers in the future.

 Stage III non-seminoma testicular cancer

 Surgery after chemotherapy.
-After chemotherapy is completed, x-rays and CT scans are repeated to see if there are any masses remaining.
-If masses are seen, then surgery to remove them is usually performed if this is possible.
-The chance of the surgery curing the cancer is higher if the serum tumor markers are in the normal range when chemotherapy ends.
+After chemotherapy is finished, x-rays and CT scans are done again to see if there are any remaining masses.
+If there are masses, they are removed with surgery if possible.
+The chance of the surgery curing the cancer is higher if serum tumor marker levels are normal after chemotherapy.
 This surgery is difficult and requires an experienced surgeon who regularly performs such operations.
-Very rarely, if the mass is pressing on the kidney or major blood vessels in the retroperitoneum, then major surgery, such as removal of the kidney and/or blood vessel grafts, may be needed.
-Often in this situation the nerves that are responsible for ejaculation cannot be spared.
-It is recommended that men talk about this with their doctors, in addition to banking sperm, before any chemotherapy is given.
+Very rarely, if the mass is pressing on the kidney or major blood vessels in the retroperitoneum, the kidney and/or a portion of the blood vessels may need to be removed.
+Often in this situation the nerves that are responsible for ejaculation cannot be saved.

 Remission and the chance of recurrence